juvian/neopets-flash-fix/README.md

 ![image](https://user-images.githubusercontent.com/5660396/184058059-5d0b1601-ecdb-44af-a0d8-de48a0b5f3b9.png)

 In the AutoResponder section, first enable rules and make sure unmatched requests passthrough is checked.
 Then click add rule and input `EXACT:https://images.neopets.com/games/g1347_v66_45083.swf` and then in the second box click the dropdown arrow and find file.
 Then browse your pc for the fixed swf file.
+You also need the shellconfig rule above

 ## Playing newer games alternative